Science, technology and maths Access module

 On successful completion of this module you will receive an Open University Access Module Certificate.

-The study materials have been prepared with the needs of new learners in mind.
-No special knowledge or previous experience of studying is required.
-This module enables you to use your general knowledge and interests, and gradually build up to university-level study.
-You will develop key study skills such as time management, note taking, reading for study purposes and reflection on your own learning.
+The study materials have been prepared with the needs of new learners in mind, so it’s great if you’re a beginner or returning to study.
+You’ll use your general knowledge and interests to gradually build up to university-level study.
+This module will develop key study skills such as time management, note taking, reading for study purposes and reflection on your own learning.

 If you want to register for an Access module or want to know more about study with The Open University you can talk to one of our advisers by calling us on +44 (0)1908 659253 or request a call back.